-The CA sees to it that the CA's private keys are protected against disclosure and unauthorized use.
-A backup is made of the CA's private keys in a manner conformant with critical information security.
+The certification authority sees to it that the certification authority's private keys are protected against disclosure and unauthorised use.
+A backup is made of the certification authority's private keys in a manner conformant with critical information security.

 The detailed method is described in the certification practice statement.